Rackedydig/DomainDigger/README.md

 # Getting Started

 To use DomainDigger, make sure you have a CSV file with a list of the IP addresses.
+The column should be called "IPs".

 You should also have an API key from VirusTotal to fetch the passive DNS replication data, and include it in a .env file in the same directory as your Python script.
 The key-value pair in .env should look like this: